 An Honors Degree requires 21 Honors credits and at least a 3.5 cumulative grade point average at graduation.
 All Honors credits count toward the total credits required for graduation.
 Students must earn a grade of B- or better to receive Honors credit for a course.
 At least 12 of the 21 Honors credits must be earned at UWM, with at least 9 credits in upper-level Honors seminars at UWM.

-Students who plan to graduate "Honors with Distinction" need to successfully complete one of the following courses for two consecutive semesters, to a total of six credits: HONORS 686, HONORS 687, or HONORS 689.
+Students who plan to graduate "Honors with Distinction" need to successfully complete one of the following courses for two consecutive semesters, to a total of six credits: HONORS 686 Research in Honors, HONORS 687 Senior Honors Project, or HONORS 689 Senior Honors Thesis.